xuzhao-nick/Design-Patterns-in-Swift/documents/Memento.md

 - For example, to implement a "save game" system
 - By persisting an array of mementos, can implement undo/redo stacks

+***What should you be careful about?***

+- Be careful about removing `Codable` properties
+- Don't use `try!` unless you're sure the operation will succeed
+- Carefully consider versioning and model upgrades

 ## Code Example